cmoodyEIT/action_query/README.md

     $ gem install action_query

+Install the action_query config if you have non standard custom routes

+    $ rails g action_query:install

+And then edit the file config/initializers/action_query.rb to declare which routes return array's vs members

 ## Usage

 Javascript classes with the ActionQuery name space will be created.
 These classes will coincide with models that have routes in the routes.rb.